nomemory/andreinc-site/_posts/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c.md

 ## `trap`

-This instruction is more complex than the rest, because it enables us to interact with I/0 and theoretically speaking other devices.
+This instruction is more complex than the rest because it enables us to interact with I/0 and, theoretically, other devices.

 ![png]({{site.url}}/assets/images/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c/trap.drawio.png)

 In the `TRAPVECT` we keep an index to other functions that offer us the possibility to read numbers and strings from `stdin` and write them on `stdout`.

 Each trap will be kept in an array `trp_ex` that contains pointers to the associated C functions.
-We follow the same strategy as we did with the the instructions, but we will use a separate array.
+We follow the same strategy as we did with the instructions, but we will use a separate array.

 If we would've kept things *kosher*, traps should've been implemented in ASM, and we would've implemented another mechanism to interact with the keyboard and `stdout`.